-A large part of what children absorb in their body happens through the skin (the rest is food, liquid, and air — gastrointestinal and respiratory absorption).
+A large part of what children absorb in their bodies happens through the skin (the rest is food, liquid, and air — gastrointestinal and respiratory absorption).
 Our skin is our largest organ.
 It protects us, helps regulate our body temperature, and plays many other essential functions.
 It also absorbs a lot of what we put on it.

 Babies have thinner and more permeable skin than adults.
 While it has the same number of layers — three — each layer is thinner for a baby.
 The epidermis layer — the one tasked with protecting our body — is three to five times thinner than an adult’s and is made up of smaller cells.

-As a result, it is less resistant than adult skin and substances that come in to contact with baby skin are more easily absorbed and penetrate into deeper skin layers.
+As a result, it is less resistant than adult skin, and substances that come into contact with baby skin are more easily absorbed and penetrate into deeper skin layers.

 How to Choose Clothes That Respect Your Baby’s Skin